-Since Amazon sells pretty much everything, itssale is a great opportunity to save on a huge variety of products.
-That being said, are usually some of the biggest of the year and cover some categories that aren’t so big during Prime Day.
-That’s why the coming so soon after Independence Day sales is giving prospective buyers a little bit of a headache this year.
+Since Amazon sells pretty much everything, its Prime Day sale is a great opportunity to save on a huge variety of products.
+That being said, Fourth of July sales are usually some of the biggest of the year and cover some categories that aren’t so big during Prime Day.
+That’s why the Prime Day dates coming so soon after Independence Day sales is giving prospective buyers a little bit of a headache this year.
 We’re left wondering when is the right time to splash the cash.

 In the last couple of years, Amazon’s annual Prime Day sale hasn’t posed too much of a problem for potential Fourth of July shoppers with the event having taken place in June last year and being delayed to October in 2020 due to COVID-19.

 In 2021, however, the two sales will take place in consecutive weeks with Prime Day 2022 having moved back to its more familiar mid-July spot on the calendar.
 If you’re wondering whether it’s best to shop Prime Day or Fourth of July sales, we’ve got you covered with all you need to know to get the most out of both.

 Fourth of July sales vs. Prime Day deals: Which is best?

 There’s no definitive way to say which sale is best, but each has its own pros and cons that may influence your buying behavior which we’ll explore below.

 Both sales offer some of the best prices we’ll see all year and, in all likelihood, the two sales are going to blur into one big discount jamboree this year anyway.
 Ultimately, the best sale for you will be the one that has the deals you desire at the retailers you want to shop at.